 Welcome to my personal homepage!

-in particular using Geo-Spatial Data and Machine Leaning Methods.
+In my data-driven empirical analysis, I use Geo-Spatial Data and Machine Leaning Methods.

 Research grant (2017-2020) by the German Research Foundation (DFG) for the project Shining (New) Light on Regional Inequality, Convergence and Development, jointly with Richard Bluhm and Christian Lessmann.
 Click here for more information.

 - The Emperor's Geography - City Locations, Nature and Institutional Optimization,

 joint work with Christian Düben, Conditionally Accepted at Economic Journal, Working Paper version

 - Top Lights - Bright Cities and Their Contribution to Economic Development,